 In other words, intuition and gut feelings complement logic, reason and common sense to allow this unifying third force to do its work which immediately stimulates the role of the 4th higher dimension beyond the 3rd in the process of conscious learning.
 If that’s as clear as mud, let’s briefly look more closely at the relationship between these forces and its importance for attention and discernment.

 “Life in the universe is nothing but a perpetual process of creation in every domain, on every plane, and at every step.
 In addition, for every event, large or small, important or insignificant, an act analogous to the First Creation of the entire Universe is produced, with all proportions maintained.
 In this act, the three forces act as a replica of the three conditions which conceived the created universe before the manifestation.”

 The Law of Three

-We are all used to thinking of things operating in strictly dualistic or binary terms: good and evil, man and woman, action and reaction, sun and moon, happy and sad, love and hate etc. The Law of Three gives us a visual and mental tool to navigate changes our own behaviour and time-honoured dynamics playing out in our environment as part of schema of natural processes.
-None of these forces operates in isolation and each plays a different role depending on context.
+We are all used to thinking of things operating in strictly dualistic or binary terms: good and evil, man and woman, action and reaction, sun and moon, happy and sad, love and hate etc. The Law of Three gives us a visual and mental tool to navigate changes in our own behaviour and the time-honoured dynamics playing out in our environment as part of schema of natural processes.
+None of these forces operate in isolation and each plays a different role.
 The interrelational context of the three at a given moment is key.
 It is this specific interplay that provides the defining nature and quality of consciousness that we must discern.

-According to 4th Way cosmology and the Work on the Self, all life comprise three forces or the Law of Three emblematic of the Christian Holy Trinity:
+According to 4th Way cosmology and the Work, all life comprise three forces or the Law of Three, emblematic of the Christian Holy Trinity:

 - The active force, or the Holy Affirming. (positive)